Last updated: June 27, 2026

 Operating lease (no purchase option) Pure operating lease No purchase option — return only Pure use arrangement — maximum flexibility, no ownership path Payments deducted as operating expenses

 The $1 buyout lease is really a loan in lease clothing.
-Payments amortize the full cost of the equipment, and the $1 at the end is a formality confirming what was always the intent — the business owns the equipment.
-Lenders use this structure when there are reasons to title the equipment in the lessor's name during the lease (tax efficiency for the lessor, compliance simplification, etc.) while providing all the economic benefits of ownership to the lessee.
+The payments amortize the full cost of the equipment, and that $1 at the end is just a formality confirming what everyone intended all along, which is that the business owns the gear.
+Lenders reach for this structure when there is a reason to keep the equipment titled in the lessor's name during the term (tax efficiency for the lessor, simpler compliance, that sort of thing) while still handing every economic benefit of ownership to the lessee.

 Residual Value Risk

-For clients who are unsure whether the equipment they need will still be relevant and functional in 5–7 years, the FMV lease option to return or upgrade is genuinely valuable risk management — not just a financial structure preference.
+So for a client who honestly cannot say whether the equipment they need today will still be useful in five to seven years, the FMV option to return or upgrade is real risk management.
+It is not just a preference about how the paperwork is structured.

 Monthly Payment Comparison